 Enable a data platform for A&A community and projects;

-Enable user-initialled data transfers, between CANFAR and EGI for replica or preservation.
+Enable user-initiated data transfers, between CANFAR and EGI for replica or preservation.

 Enable data centers to replicate data for preservation

 Enable data centers, users or projects to optimize data distribution in order to improve data analysis and data reduction capabilities.
 Users will execute processing tasks close to data rather that move data close to their computing resources when necessary